The Common Reader is published by Washington University in St. Louis online monthly.

 Kenneth Manning, Thomas Meloy Professor of rhetoric and the history of science at the Massachusetts Institute of Technology.
 Author of Black Apollo of Science: The Life of Ernest Everett Just (Oxford University Press, 1983) finalist for the 1984 Pulitzer Prize for Biography or Autobiography.
 Bachelor’s, master’s and doctoral degrees from Harvard University.
 Resides in Boston.

 Greil Marcus, music journalist and author of books such as Mystery Train: Images of America in Rock ‘n’ Roll Music (Plume, 1975) and Invisible Republic: Bob Dylan’s Basement Tapes (Henry Holt, 1997).
-Alumnus of University of California, Berkeley.
-Resides in Oakland, Calif.
+An alumnus of University of California, Berkeley, Marcus esides in Oakland, Calif.

 William Peck, M.D.
 Alan A. and Edith L. Wolff Distinguished Professor of Medicine at Washington University in St. Louis and former dean of the School of Medicine.
 Peck, currently director of WUSTL’s Center for Health Policy, is author of 100 scientific publications on bone and mineral metabolism.
 Alumna of Harvard College and University of Rochester School of Medicine, he resides in St. Louis.